asimba/pybpgviewer/README.md

 bpgviewer
 ===========
 Simple BPG Image viewer
-This script allows you to view BPG Images.
+This program allows you to view BPG Images.

-_Dependencies of the source script:_
+_Dependencies of the source script (viewer only):_

 ---
 * patched version of [bpgdec](http://bellard.org/bpg/) (diff file supplied)